smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 Lysippe stood there for a moment, staring at the doorway.
 Then turned to Thalia, all business.

 "Can you walk?"

-"I don't - I can't-"

-"You can.
-You survived the labyrinth.
-You can survive this."
-Lysippe's voice was firm.
-"Come on.
-Inner chambers.
-Now."

-She helped Thalia stand, took her weight.
-They moved toward the inner doors, Thalia limping badly, leaning heavily.

 ---